Dating Advice

 "Just be yourself."

-It sounds wise.
-It sounds supportive.
+It sounds wise and supportive.
 But if you really think about it, it is the laziest piece of advice anyone can give you.
 It costs them nothing to say it, and it gives you nothing to work with.

 The people who say "just be yourself" are almost always people who learned social skills naturally.
 They picked them up as kids, through sports teams, big friend groups, or families that talked a lot at dinner.
 They do not remember learning those skills, so they assume everyone already has them.
 To them, being social feels as natural as breathing.
 So when they see you struggling, they cannot imagine what is actually missing.
 They just assume you are overthinking it.